 Students who never attend the sessions nor hand in any work should be followed.

-One should take into account that sessions are not taking place in the College environment.
-At home there are other issues and responsibilities, which have a bearing on both the teaching and the learning process.
+One should take into account that online sessions may not be taking place in the College environment.
+At home there may be other issues and responsibilities, which have a bearing on both the teaching and the learning process.

 One needs to be patient as there may be technical problems at both ends; connections might time out and so on.